 PHASA is the only association in South Africa with the core and sole business of serving the professional hunting industry.
 Our expertise and vast network in the global hunting fraternity are unparalleled in South Africa.
 We continuously work with government at all levels, including ministerial level, and across a number of departments, to shape the future of our industry.

 We actively interact with most leading role-players in the professional hunting industry, including international hunting and conservation associations, local and international government agencies and NGOs, other professional hunting associations from around the globe, PH training providers and local recreational hunting associations.
 PHASA is recognised, by government and by these role- players, as the mouthpiece for the South African professional hunting industry!

-“PHASA” is actually made up of two separate entities, each with its own identity, rules, aims and objects.
+‘PHASA’ is actually comprised of two separate entities, each with its own identity, rules, aims and objectives.
 The original association, PHASA, is a non-profit body corporate governed by a formal Constitution, a strict Code of Conduct and disciplinary procedures.
-Its main purpose is to look after member affairs and industry-related matters.
-The PHASA Conservation and Empowerment Fund (the “Fund”) is a separate, non-profit company through which PHASA meets its social responsibility commitments.
+Its main purpose is to look after member issues and industry-related matters.
+The PHASA Conservation and Empowerment Fund (the Fund) is a separate, non-profit company through which PHASA meets its social responsibility commitments.

-The PHASA Trophy of the Year Award is affectionately called the “Uncle Stevie Award”, and was sculpted by artist Bobby Lawrence from a photo of Steve.
+The PHASA Trophy of the Year Award is affectionately called the ‘Uncle Stevie Award’, and was sculpted by artist Bobby Lawrence from a sketch drawn by Steve.